 This real estate deal is a unique one, in that Daniel Aubry represented both the buyer and the seller.
 How does one ensure fairness, you ask?
 "It was a very organic process," recalls Daniel.
 "Both parties need to feel that you are representing their best interest.
 For that, you need to be very clear what the needs and the expectations are of each part of the deal.
 Because the Piccones were a client before, they had some trust already."

-Throughout his decades in business, first as a photographer, an industry he left "before it left me" he says, due to the disruption of the iPhone to the camera market, Daniel has learned to follow his instinct.
+Throughout his decades in business, first as a photographer, an industry he left "before it left me" (due to the disruption by the iPhone of the camera market), Daniel has learned to follow his instinct.
 How did he know that the two parties would work well and maintain trust in this situation?
 "Chemistry.
-There are people in life I have learned you can’t do business with.
+There are people in life, I have learned, [who] you can’t do business with.
 Either they think they are too smart, or something else.
 There may be a chance to make money, but I’m at a stage in my life where my quality of life is more important to me than making money."

 What May Be Next For Buildings On The West End Of Main Street

 "These properties were purchased at time when Beacon was like Newburgh, down in the dumps - though Newburgh is now rising," explains Daniel.
 "The landlords did the best with what they had.
 They maintained from an infrastructure standpoint, but not a cosmetic standpoint."
 The Piccones had two full-time staff members to maintain the properties.
-Those two people have been hired by the new owners, and a property management company that specializes in Section 8 Housing has been hired.
+Those two people have been hired by the new owners, who have also retained a property management company that specializes in Section 8 housing.

 Some of the properties are close to the train station, and several are single-family homes.
-Where the most impact may be seen is on several vacant lots, where the new owners may do “in-fill development,” where they will create additional housing.
+Where the most impact may be seen is on several vacant lots, where the new owners may do “in-fill development,” creating additional housing.
 "The new owners are wonderful people and have the best interest of Beacon at heart.
 I think it is good for Beacon.
 They tend to move very thoughtfully," says Daniel.